 Natural latex mattresses require solid, even support just like memory foam.
 The elasticity of latex means it responds quickly to pressure, and any unevenness from a box spring will translate directly into uncomfortable sleep surface variations.

 Foundations are the clear choice for latex mattresses.
-Many latex mattress owners also report that they prefer the lower profile of foundations, as latex mattresses tend to be thicker than average, and adding height with a box spring creates an uncomfortably tall bed.
+Many latex mattress owners also report preferring the lower profile of foundations, as latex mattresses tend to be thicker than average.

 Traditional Innerspring Mattresses

 Here is the one case where box springs are still a reasonable option.
-If you are buying a traditional innerspring mattress with innerspring coils designed to work with a box spring, then the box spring may be appropriate.
-However, I must stress that this combination is becoming increasingly rare.
+If you are buying a traditional innerspring mattress with coils designed to work with a box spring, then the box spring may be appropriate.
+However, this combination is becoming increasingly rare.

 Our Top Picks